DaveLiddament/sarb/README.md

 ## Requirements

-Currently SARB only supports projects that use [git](https://git-scm.com/).
+Currently, SARB only supports projects that use [git](https://git-scm.com/).

 SARB requires PHP >= 7.3 to run.
 The project being analysed does not need to run PHP 7.3 or even be a PHP project at all.